nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a007_STU3.md

 ##### Status: ![Live](images/icons/api_live.png)

 ## Description
-This API returns a real-time PDF of the referral for a given UBRN.
+This API returns a real-time PDF of the clinical referral information for a given UBRN.

 ## Resource URL